vladimir-shalaev22/yourjustice-live-website/data/whitepaper/en.md

 YourJustice's mission is to change the rules of the game so that they are better for every living person.
 What those rules will be - that is for you, dear reader, to decide.

-## Chapter 1: Problem and Conceptual Solution
+## <a id="problem-and-conceptual-solution"></a>Chapter 1: Problem and Conceptual Solution

 <Paragraph className="subtitle">In the opening chapter, we will outline the pains of the existing equilibrium and offer our vision of possible solutions.</Paragraph>

 **In short**: against the backdrop of a technological leap, the world is experiencing a public relationship crisis.

 The demand for decentralization is growing.
 We are working on a constructor that allows you to create social relationships in a clean legal environment.
 We expect the platform to help humanity achieve a safer and more equitable environment.
 To make it all work, you need the help of "agents of change": active and caring people.

-### 3 levels of failures
+### <a id="three-levels-of-failures"></a>3 levels of failures

 At different levels of life, each of us encounters signs of suboptimal balance in the world.

 **At the level of everyday life**, we notice imperfections in familiar, long-standing relationships:

 - Teachers in schools do not communicate with children in the best way, children at the same time have problems with academic performance.
 - Supervisors and subordinates play a "power game" instead of working together ecologically and effectively and creating overall value.
 - Officials tend to give citizens the runaround without trying to solve their problems.
 - Customers, implementers, and business partners make promises they can not (or will not) keep.